Program Details

 • If a COI exists, we suggest that you contact the Mitacs Advisor for your region prior to starting an application to ensure that you are eligible for the program.

-• Please watch these videos for how to apply through the RAP.
+Please watch these videos for detailed instruction on how to use the platform.

 • The project start date listed in your application should be at least six weeks later than your submission date to allow Mitacs the appropriate time to process your application.